-5. How much money could I collect, following a South Carolina bus accident?
+5. How much money could I collect in a bus accident lawsuit?

 Unfortunately, too many factors go into determining the value of a South Carolina bus accident claim.
 As a result, no attorney can tell you exactly how much money you can collect following your accident.

 - The extent of the victim’s injuries (for example, if the injuries included a traumatic brain injury or a spinal cord injury).